 The Monitoring Committee usually approves projects with conditions.
-The conditions, which might be related to the project budget, activity plan or other issues, will be clarified during this phase.
+The conditions, which might be related to the project budget, activity plan or other issues, will be clarified during the contracting phase.
 During this time, we will also prepare the Subsidy Contract.